 Valley all the way to the coastal foothills.

 On well recognized landmark up here is the hanging tree.
 This oak tree has half of its root system exposed in the air as the bluff edge has slowly eroded underneath.
 It is only a matter time before some significant enough storms undermines the ground that this oak stands on.
 It can be a nice tree to photograph at both sunrise or sunset, depending on the lighting, clouds, or fog off the river you may have to work with.

-The Fair Oaks bridge is also a popular landmark in the area and nice to photograph too.
-You can capture nice images from up on the bluff or down below on the rivers edge, or even downriver from the Sunrise blvd bridge.
+The Fair Oaks bridge is also a popular landmark in the area and pleasing to photograph as well.
+You can capture images from up on the bluff or down below on the rivers edge, or even down river from the Sunrise blvd bridge.
 This bridge was also a center piece in movie starring Peter O'Toole and Barbara Hershey made in the late 70's called "The Stunt Man".

 One word of caution in visiting this area: Don't park on Bridge street.